 29. Create a class blog (#2 at the link) to keep your students connected over the summer.

-32. In lieu of a real-life field trip, hold a virtual field trip with your students during the last week of school.
+30. If a field trip isn’t an option, hold a virtual field trip with your students in class during the last week of school.

 33. Ask your students to write end-of-year reflections to help them realize how much they’ve grown.

-34. Create an end-of-year slideshow and share it with your students during a video call.
+34. Create an end-of-year slideshow and share it with your students in class.

-38. Hold a virtual talent show and invite each of your students to share something they’re proud of.
+36. Hold a talent show and invite each of your students to share something they’re proud of.

-46. Make and print these wordle bookmarks (scroll to the bottom of the link) to keep your students reading through the summer.
+39. Make and print these wordle bookmarks (scroll to the bottom of the link for intructions) to keep your students reading through the summer.

-49. Have an online show and tell so your students can share an item that means a lot to them with their classmates.
+40. Have a show and tell so your students can share an item that means a lot to them with their classmates.